ovh/docs/pages/platform/public-cloud/apps_first_steps/guide.en-gb.md

 > Make sure you save the link that is returned.
 You will only be able to access Prestashop admin with the new link.
 >

-Secure your site with an SSL for free by [following these steps](./#lets-encrypt-ssl).
+Secure your site with an SSL certificate for free by [following these steps](./#lets-encrypt-ssl).

 No further steps are necessary to complete the first configuration of this application.